akovanev/kovanev.github.io/_posts/2020-08-03-How-to-sanitize-sensitive-data.md

 }
 </code></pre>

-If it were possible to mark the <code>Card</code> class with the <code>Sanitized</code> attribute and define patterns for its specific properties, the code then would look readable and enough flexible.
+If it were possible to mark the <code>Card</code> with the <code>Sanitized</code> attribute so that replacement patterns were defined for all *sensitive* properties, the code then would look readable and enough flexible.

-Unfortunately, there is no easy way to implement a universal solution.
-Much depends on the input data format.
-If it is the json, the class name will not be sent.
-Therefore, if several classes have the same named property but with different patterns or even no pattern listed, then the question is which pattern should be applied.
+Unfortunately, there is no easy way to implement a universal solution supporting the attributes approach.
+Much depends on the input data and the format itself.
+For instance, if it is the json and the class represents the main request input, then the name of that class will not be sent.
+Therefore, if several requests have the same named property but with different patterns or even no pattern listed, then the question will be which pattern should be applied.

-If agreed that the sensitive names should be unique then it may make sense to implement the basic part which could be extended in future.
+If agreed that the *sensitive* names should be unique then it would make sense to implement the basic part, which may be extended in future.

-In the example the <code>Asterisk</code> pattern implies replacement of characters with the asterisk string of the same length. <code>LastFour</code> does not hide the last four characters.
+In the example the <code>Asterisk</code> pattern implies replacement of characters with the asterisk string of the same length as the property value has.
+The <code>LastFour</code> looks similar except that it does not hide the last four characters.
 <pre><code class="language-cs">public class SanitizedAttribute : Attribute{ }

 public class ReplaceWithAttribute : Attribute